clbrannon/carlisle/README.md

 ## License

-OpenSource, feel free to fork, or contribute to this project.
+OpenSource, feel free to fork or contribute to this project.